 Broadway Bites fall 2015 begins October 5th and goes through November 13th.
 The hours are 11am - 9pm daily.
 We hope to see you there!

 34 Street - Penn Station

 Select a cuisine category below to filter the vendor listing.

 Palenque is a company dedicated to providing delicious gourmet Colombian fusions to the New York metro area.
-They offer Quinoa and multigrain arepas with delicious vegetrian and meet options.
+They offer quinoa and multigrain arepas with delicious vegetarian and meat options.

 Tampopo Catering focuses on fresh and local ingredients and offers healthy and satisfying dishes.
 With a passion for fusion Japanese food, Tampopo specializes in Onigiri (Japanese style rice balls) with creative flavor packed fillings.

 Jicama has created its own unique style of cuisine: “California Street Food”.
-They serve beautiful farm inspired dishes that rejuvenate and invigorate,with the intention of appealing to those who love the beauty in healthy food.
+They serve beautiful farm inspired salads, tacos and tamales that rejuvenate and invigorate.
+Jicama appeals to those who love the beauty and brightness of healthy food.

 Gelato Ti Amo was created by three gelato-loving friends in Tuscany, and brought stateside by a New York-dwelling Italian longing for a taste of home.
 The ingredients in its gelati are top-notch: the best Italian milk, pistachios from Bronte and peak-of-the-season fruits.

 Asiadogs are hot dogs with Asian-inspired toppings.
 They celebrate NYC’s diversity by incorporating flavors found in China, Korea,

 Vietnam, Japan, and more.